Mold Removal Services

 Removing mold before it spreads

-In recent years the Centers for Disease Control (CDC) have issued updated guidelines related to mold remediation in response to hurricane related water damage in places like New Orleans.
-The recent flood damage taking place in Galveston and elsewhere also demonstrate the need to understand mold remediation even in typically non-flood prone areas.
+In recent years the Centers for Disease Control (CDC) have issued updated guidelines related to mold removal in response to hurricane related water damage in places like New Orleans.
+The recent flood damage taking place in Galveston and elsewhere also demonstrate the need to understand mold removal even in typically non-flood prone areas.
 Here is what you need to know about mold abatement, clean-up and potential health risks.